discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 Alternatively, you can also use `shutdownNow()` immediately and then use `awaitShutdown()`.
 This will prevent any currently queued requests from executing and immediately stop the threads.

+In general, using `/reload` is frowned upon due to its unsafe and buggy nature.
+It is recommended to use alternative measures to reload your plugin, as recommended in [this article by the WorldEdit author](https://madelinemiller.dev/blog/problem-with-reload/).

 ### I can't get the previous message content from delete/update